akhilpandey95/numgo/README.md

-# numGo
+# numgo
-N A library inspired to provide methods and functions that give scope for performing numerical and scientific calculations in `go-lang`
+A library that is aimed at providing methods and functions that give scope for performing numerical and scientific calculations in `go-lang`.
+The core concept to `numgo` library is that everything is an array and all operations, calculations, functions and routines that correspond to are in reference to that `n-dimensional` array.

 # Inspiration
 Inspired by `numpy` for `python`, `numGo` aims to replicate all the